OWASP/crAPI/docs/challenges.md

 ### Challenge 12 - Find a way to get free coupons without knowing the coupon code.

+## Unauthenticated Access

+### Challenge 12 - Find an endpoint that does not perform authentication checks for a user.

 ## << 2 secret challenges >>

 There are two more secret challenges in crAPI, that are pretty complex, and for now we don’t share details about them, except the fact they are really cool.